NISYSLAB/Emory-BMI-GSoC/README.md

 **Benefits:** The proposed feature will make the images retrieved by Niffler accessible by more researchers for their experiments, by replacing the current manual efforts of data sharing.
 Moreover, Kheops natively integrate with OHIF Viewer.
 As such, images retrived by Niffler can be viewed through OHIF Viewer, by creating albums with Kheops.

 **Deliverables:** An approach to creating shareable datasets from the DICOM images retrieved by Niffler.
 It could be adopting existing frameworks such as MEDIator and Kheops and scripts and integration code with those frameworks or an entirely new module to Niffler for this feature.
-However, students are encouraged to use Kheops or alternatives, rather than reinventing the wheel (unless there is a convincing reason).
+However, contributors are encouraged to use Kheops or alternatives, rather than reinventing the wheel (unless there is a convincing reason).

 **Required Skills:** Python and Java.

 **Code Challenge:** A demonstration of potential integration of Niffler with such existing frameworks.
 The proposed frameworks are samples only.
-The students may choose their own.
+The contributors may choose their own.

 **Source Code:** https://github.com/Emory-HITI/Niffler/